phynet/BDD-CALABASH-Example/README.md

 # BDD-CALABASH-Example
-BDD EXAMPLE USING CALABASH-IOS &amp; CALABASH-ANDROID
+BDD EXAMPLE: USING CALABASH-IOS &amp; CALABASH-ANDROID

-Testing with calabash-androd and calabash-ios using Gherkin - cucumber

 You will need to add a folder called **binary** in root.
 Inside you will have to add two more folders: **android** and **ios**.
 Inside you will add both binary projects.
 Links of these are below.